10 Business Internships for High School Students

 Eligibility: Rising sophomores, juniors, and seniors based in NYC are eligible to apply.

-DOROT is a nonprofit that supports the elderly in averting social isolation.
+DOROT is a nonprofit that supports the elderly in avoiding social isolation.
 They offer 4 week long internships to high school students in New York City.
-These internships help you gain exposure in the field of non-profit management and expect you to conduct intergenerational activities with older adults.
-This internship is supposed to help develop leadership skills and organizational experience.
-Another thing that makes this a popular internship is that while doing the internship, you stand to gain over 112 hours of community service.
-DOROT offers these internships in 4 sessions throughout the year, two held in Manhattan, one in Long Island, and one in Brighton Beach!
+These internships give you exposure to non-profit management and expect you to conduct activities with older adults.
+This internship develops leadership skills and organizational experience.
+Through the internship, you stand to gain over 112 hours of community service.
+DOROT offers these internships in 4 sessions throughout the year, two held in Manhattan, one in Long Island, and one in Brighton Beach.

 Cost: None, interns are paid $18.69 hourly